lagossapp/lagoss/docs/content/cloud/domains.md

-import { Callout } from 'nextra-theme-docs';

-By default, all Functions are assigned a unique URL, which is a subdomain of `lagon.dev`, pointing to the current production Deployment.
-The subdomain is always the name of the Function: if your Function is named `my-function`, your unique URL will be `my-function.lagon.dev`.
+By default, all Functions are assigned a unique URL, which is a subdomain of `lagoss.com`, pointing to the current production Deployment.
+The subdomain is always the name of the Function: if your Function is named `my-function`, your unique URL will be `my-function.lagoss.com`.

 All domains (default and custom) are automatically assigned an SSL certificate, provided by [Let's Encrypt](https://letsencrypt.org/).
 They are also automatically renewed before they expire.
 As such, the first request to a Function using a brand-new custom domain may take a few seconds to generate the SSL certificate.